 A Botanical and Cultural Garden Blooms in Caguas

-2/24 The main entrance area and historic/meeting buildings are open to the general public, but the trails are closed for improvements.
+8/24 The main entrance area and historic/meeting buildings are open to the general public, but the trails are closed for improvements.
+Hopefully, they will be completed soon.

 Caguas is a small city located abut 30 minutes south of San Juan.
 The garden itself is situated on 60 acres, on the grounds of a former sugar mill.
 The Botanical and Cultural Garden of Caguas is a thematic park designed to educate the public on the Puerto Rican culture in relation to nature and tropical agriculture.
 This is a large park.
+It is sort of broken up into a “front part” and a “Back part”.
 It has many paths that let you meander.
 Note that the paths are gravel, not paved, so it’s not too easy to use a wheelchair or stroller.
 There are many "special" areas designed to highlight aspects of Puerto Rican heritage and culture.

+As you walk over to the back part of the garden, there are trails all around.
 My favorite area is the reproduction of an old country house and kitchen garden.
 This is what many Puerto Rican people remember as grandfathers house or a typical Jibaro (poor country folk) house.
 It is simple wooden structure, with a large garden to help feed the family.
 If you go off the beaten path and up through the Puerto Rican countryside, you will still see a few of these houses, or similar ones, many in ruins and some still being used today.
-(11/15- on a recent visit this garden area was neglected a bit, hopefully they will replant it soon).
-The first time we went to this garden, we met some wonderful older Puerto Rican women who walked us around this area and explained each of the vegetables/herbs and about what it was like living in one of these houses.
-It was extremely interesting to get a first hand account.
+(Lately, this garden area was neglected a bit, hopefully they will replant it soon).

 They have some other areas where they highlight some of the influences that make up the Puerto Rican culture: the Taino Indian area and the African area.
 The Taino Indian area has replicas and sculptures of the indigenous people and their stone petroglyphs.
 It also has indigenous plantings.
 The African area has some fantastic sculptures and plants from many zones of Africa.

 There is also an area where they have planted many trees in danger of extinction, to help protect them and to educate people of the importance of conservation of our natural resources.
-The garden has been planted with various flowering plants like heliconias, bromeliads, orchids and gingers.
+And many of these paths has been planted with various flowering plants like heliconias, bromeliads, orchids and gingers.
 It also has an area of palms and another of fruit trees.
-There is an orchidarium (orchid house), displaying a number of blooming orchids.
-There are a few lovely ponds, some with water lilies, some large enough to have peddle boats you can rent (on weekends).
-There is also a stage in this pond where they hold many great concerts.

 Allow a minimum of 2 hours to visit the garden.
 Allow more time if they’re hosting a special event.